 Cod lives up to 12 years.

-Find out what fish are good substitutes for sea bass in my article, Sea Bass Substitutes: 10 Healthy Alternatives.
+Find out what fish are good substitutes in my article, Sea Bass Substitutes: 10 Healthy Alternatives.

-The costs for sea bass or cod will vary depending on how the fish are caught.
-A cod caught in the ocean will definitely be more expensive than farm-raised cod.
+The costs for some fish will vary depending on how the fish are caught while fishing.
+A fish caught in the ocean will definitely be more expensive than farm-raised.

-When purchasing cod or sea bass, be sure to check the label to see if it is wild-caught or farm raised.
-Therefore, which is more expensive, sea bass or cod?
+When purchasing fish, be sure to check the label to see if it is wild-caught or farm raised.
+Therefore, let’s examine the costs of each fish.

 Sea bass is more expensive than cod.
 The average cost for sea bass is $22.49 per pound while the average cost for cod is $14.74 per pound.
 The cost will vary depending on location, whether it is farm-raised or wild-caught, fresh or frozen.